 So he went back empty-handed and went to Gautam Buddha.
-He told everyrhing to Buddha.
-Buddha said that okay don’t worry.
+He told everything to Buddha.
+Buddha said okay don’t worry.
 We all sit here and relax in the shade of this big tree.

 No decision should be taken with a restless mind.
-All we have to do is to keep our brain calm for a while so that we can make good decisions.
+All we have to do is to keep our brains calm for a while so that we can make good decisions.
 Children’s stories.

-Moral of the story- Decisions taken from a restless mind are always wrong.
+The moral of the story- Is decisions taken from a restless mind are always wrong.
 We should always make a decision with a calm mind, which reduces the chances of making mistakes.

 Biggest Right – Gautam Buddha Moral Stories in English